Modeling synapses in NESTML

 # ... plasticity dynamics go here ...

-deliver_spike(w, d)
+emit_spike(w, d)

-The statements in the event handler will be executed sequentially when the event occurs.
+The statements in the event handler will be executed when the event occurs.
 The weight and delay could be defined as follows:

 state: